federgraph/RiggVar-RG38/doc/RotaForm1.md

 At this time the model and the reference are the same - and you cannot see the reference position because it is drawn first, and therefore hides behind the current position.

-When you then change the model the reference position will become visible.
+When you *then* change the model, the reference position will become visible.

-So, it is FBtnGrauDown that can be true of false but you will use Super Blau action to manipulate it.
+So, it is FBtnBlauDown that can be true or false, but now you will use Super Blau *action* to manipulate it.
-It will ensure that FSofortBerechnen will also be set.
+It will ensure that FSofortBerechnen will be set.

-Now it is time to inspect the relevant code in unit RiggVar.RG.Main.pas:
+It is time to inspect the relevant code in unit RiggVar.RG.Main.pas:

 ```pascal
 procedure TRggMain.SetSuperRadio(const Value: TGraphRadio);